zlypher/msbuild-basics/README.md

 </Project>
 ```

-Calling the `Target` "ExternalTarget will work, as if it was specified inside `demo.csproj`.
+Calling the `Target` "ExternalTarget" will work, as if it was specified inside `demo.csproj`.

 ``` console
 $ MSBuild demo.csproj /t:ExternalTarget